systelab/systelab-components/src/app/systelab-components/modal/dialog/README.md

 ```
 In the constructor, a parameter with the DialogRef will be received, and you will get the parameters in the context of the dialog.

-In order to create the template 'mysuper-dialog.component.html' it is suggested to use components like systelab-dialog-header and systelab-dialog-bottom.
+In order to create the template 'mysuper-dialog.component.html' it is suggested to use the components [systelab-dialog-header](../header) and  [systelab-dialog-bottom](../bottom).
 You have to take into account that the parent layout is a flex one.

 An example could be: